kimwalisch/primecount/README.md

 ### Build options (Unix-like OSes)
 128-bit divisions involve a function call which can be quite slow on some systems (e.g. MinGW).
-Thus I recommend patching primecount in order to use 64-bit divisions instead of 128-bit divisions whenever possible.
+Thus I recommend patching primecount in order to use 64-bit divisions instead of 128-bit divisions whenever possible:
 ```sh
 $ patch -p0 < fast_div.patch
 ```